danielholderwaters/-recommendation-engine-movies/README.md

 # -recommendation-engine-movies
-recommendation engine for movies.  first python practice
+recommendation engine for movies.  first python practice.
+the intention is to focus on prescriptive modelling, a step beyond predictive modelling.